Verguet Awarded Climate Seed Funding

 Anand Bhopal, previous visiting scholar on the Takemi Program in International Health and PhD candidate at the Bergen Centre for Ethics and Priority Setting at the University Bergen, Norway, will collaborate on the project, with research support from Yuqian Lin, M.S Candidate 2024 in Global Health and Population.

-Learn more: Read about The Salata Institute for Climate and Sustainability
+Learn more: Read about the Salata Institute for Climate and Sustainability

 Learn more: Read the publication, Fair Pathways to Net-Zero Healthcare